MichaelPGudz/django-social-site/README.md

 - Adding posts,
 - Deleting posts, etc.

-Only the logged-in users can see the content of the groups.
+Only the logged-in users can add the content (groups, posts).